MelroseCS/sojourn/README.md

 * Run the pod install command.
 This will install the SDKs specified in the Podspec, along with any dependencies they may have.

 `$ pod install`
 * Open your app's .xcworkspace file to launch Xcode.
 Use this file for all development on your app.
+Do not open the xcodeproj (project) itself after this.

 ## Enable Background Location for your Project
 * Make the Project Navigator visible in Xcode (?+1)